variant-database/vdb/Documentation.md

 Variable names are case sensitive and can included letters or numbers.
 To check whether two clusters or patterns are equal: \<item1> `==` \<item2>
 To count a cluster or pattern in a variable: `count` \<variable name>
 Results of most list commands can be saved to a variable.
+Subscripts can be applied to cluster variables to extract one or more viruses.

 #### `last`